 Financial assets and liabilities are initially recognized at fair value and are subsequently accounted for based on their classification.
-Upon initial recognition, all financial assets are classified based on the nature and purpose of the financial instrument, or as designated by the Trust, as (i) fair value through profit or loss, (ii) held-to-maturity investments, (iii) loans and receivables or (iv) available-for-sale financial assets.
-All financial liabilities are classified or designated as (i) financial liabilities at fair value through profit or loss or (ii) other financial liabilities.
+The Trust initially recognizes financial assets and financial liabilities at FVTPL on the date on which the Trust becomes a party to the contractual provisions of the instrument.
+Other financial assets and liabilities are recognized on the date on which they are originated.
+Upon initial recognition, all financial assets are classified based on the business model for managing the financial assets and the contractual terms of the cash flows, as (i) fair value through profit or loss, (ii) fair value through other comprehensive income, or (iii) amortised cost.
+All financial liabilities are classified or designated as (i) financial liabilities at fair value through profit or loss or (ii) amortised cost.

 Financial assets purchased and sold, where the contract requires the asset to be delivered within an established time frame, are recognized on a settlement-date basis.
-Transaction costs for financial assets classified as loans and receivables and financial liabilities classified as other liabilities are capitalized.
+Transaction costs for financial assets and financial liabilities classified as amortised cost are capitalized.
 Transaction costs for financial assets at fair value through profit or loss are recognized as expenses in profit or loss as incurred.